 General elections explained, for 11-18 year olds:

-Learn how the right to vote has been extended to different sectors of society over the years
+Before 1918 no women were allowed to vote in parliamentary elections.
+Discover how the right to vote was extended to different sectors of society over the years.